Chinese Investments Kazakhstan

 The documentary was filmed with the support of Crude Accountability.
 Crude Accountability consultant Sergey Solyanik, who provided his research and expert knowledge for the documentary, notes that government agencies are well aware of villagers’ environmental and social problems.

-The Other Side of Oil is available with subtitles in five languages: English, Russian, Kazakh, Korean, and Chinese.
+The Other Side of Oil has subtitles in five languages: English, Russian, Kazakh, Korean, and Chinese.

 The Global Investigative Journalism Network is an international association of journalism organizations that support the training and sharing of information among investigative and data journalists.